pretix/pretix/doc/development/setup.rst

 and head to http://localhost:8000/

+As we did not implement an overall front page yet, you need to go directly to http://localhost:8000/control/ for the admin view or, if you imported the test data as suggested above, to the event page at http://localhost:8000/mrmcd/2015/

 Code checks and unit tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before you check in your code into git, always run the static checkers and unit tests::